 See it from the Sea

 Tons of companies run day boat trips to see the Na Pali from the sea and snorkel, dive, or dine.
 We signed up for one with Captain Andy’s, which was pretty much my number one goal for the weekend, buuuuut when we got there the waves were too high to safely boat out there.
 Le sigh.
 But, we still had a fantastic day on the boat on the south coast with a super fun and engaging crew who helped us make the best of it.
 It was a still one of the best Kauai adventures, though it surely would have been better had we actually seen the Na Pali!
+There are loads of Na Pali Coast Boat tours to check out.

 We ended up seeing tons of whales (it is migrating season here in January!) and a few dolphins, and I swam with a monk seal (which is apparently really rare!) and a sea turtle!
 So, it was kindof still ok…. just kidding, it was an awesome day.
 But next time I’m making sure to boat out to the Na Pali no matter what!